aleshaleksey/fansys23/08-spell-list.md

 **Limitation**:

-- If "Secret Path" is learned through "air", "earth", "fire" or "water" magic, it can only be cast if at least one of the locations it connects is associated with the element, or its season.
-- If "Secret Path" is cast through "nature" magic, it cannot connect two locales created through artifice (eg, cities, castles, houses, ships, etc).
 - The secret path MUST be between two areas in the same realm, or between adjacent realms (eg, one can trace a path between the material realm and a shallow layer of the spirit realm, or a shallow and intermediate layer of the spirit realm, but not between material realm and intermediate or deep layer of the spirit realm).
+- If either end of the path is not in the material realm and "Secret Path" is learned through "air", "earth", "fire" or "water" magic, it can only be cast if at least one of the locations it connects is associated with the element, or its season.
+- If either end of the path is not in the material realm and "Secret Path" is cast through "nature" magic, it cannot connect two locales created through artifice (eg, cities, castles, houses, ships, etc).
 - The spell ends if the target attempts to travel via "cosmic speed", or through other supernatural means such as ["Fairy Shelter"](#fairy-shelter), ["Aqueous Step"](#aqueous-step), ["Flame Stride"](#flame-stride), ["Fairy Feast"](#fairy-feast), ["Portal"](#portal), although it does function with ["Otherworld Step"](#otherworld-step) and ["Fairy Ball/Masquerade"](#fairy-ballmasquerade).

 **Upcast**: For every extra MP die above 2 spent, the spell lasts for an extra 12 minutes.